Resource recovery centres

-Waste vouchers or fees apply for the disposal of green waste.
-Green waste material comes from the garden and includes branches, palm fronds, weeds, prunings from shrubs and trees, loose bark and grass clippings.
-Find out more.
+Waste vouchers or fees apply to dispose of green waste to be recycled.
+Green waste material comes from the garden.
+Items include branches, palm fronds, weeds, tree and shrub prunings, loose bark and grass clippings.

-When visiting the resource recovery centres, remember to dress appropriately to ensure that you stay safe.
-Fully enclosed shoes, long pants, protective glasses such as sunglasses, and protective gloves are recommended.
-Children under 12 and family pets are to remain in the vehicle at all times and if you have a heavy load, bring a friend or family member to help you unload.
+When visiting the resource recovery centres, dress for safety.
+Council recommends fully enclosed shoes, long pants, protective glasses such as sunglasses and protective gloves.
+Children under 12 and family pets must remain in your vehicle at all times.
+For heavy loads, bring a friend or family member to help you unload.